 Personal IPS Template

 The goal isn't perfect decisions.
 Perfect decisions don't exist in capital allocation.
-The goal is good decisions, made consistently, without exhausting yourself.
+The goal is to make good decisions consistently without exhausting yourself.

 Your architecture should make the right choice easier than the wrong one.
 It should filter noise before it reaches you.
 It should preserve your cognitive resources for decisions that actually require them.